-Recently we hosted a two-day seminar for the National Association of Realtors.
-They learned about how these energy efficient appliances can affect the value of a home and why they should motivate homeowners to make these upgrades prior to selling their homes to add value to the sale.
-This month the Center will host an all-Spanish culinary event led by the chef from El Molcajete.
+Recently SCP hosted a two-day seminar for the National Association of Realtors.
+They learned about how energy efficient appliances can affect the value of a home and why they should motivate homeowners to make upgrades prior to selling.
+Recently, the Center hosted a Spanish language culinary event led by the Executive Chef Zacarias from El Molcajete.
+As expected, it was a huge hit!

-Incentives have increased for heat pump water heaters to \$3100 for each approved water heater.
-You can now save on your heat pump HVAC equipment with a \$3000 rebate.
+The Center's contractor network has increased by 120% since January 2022.
+Customers can now use any licensed contractor to receive SCP incentives and self-installations are now approved for technologies like induction.
+Incentive amounts have increased for heat pumps; water heaters are discounted by \$3100 and heat pump HVAC equipment \$3000.
 If you want to cook with the innovative magnetic form of induction, you can bundle the \$500 SCP incentive with BayREN's \$750 incentive to save on that cooktop, plus you get a free set of cookware.
 These new incentive amounts are available now through the Center.
+A simple rebate claim form (and marketing flyer) was created in both English and Spanish and information regarding our incentives can be found here: